 There’s a rhythm to it.
 It has a heartbeat.
 There’s legacy in the literature.
 I’m a writing stylist that sources, sows and sells the sentences that set spirits on fire.
 I tell secrets to future generations with coded language.
 My work is designed to keep going after I stop.

 Describe the process of getting published.

 The first step is the hardest — don’t write unless you have something to say, something honest and valuable that solves a particular problem.
 Run the idea past a trusted network.
 Test the content against a large sample size like social media.
 Have a direct line to your consumer.
 Engage.
-Have presence and/or be identifiable in the marketplace.
+Have a presence, be identifiable in the marketplace.
 You can’t Google experience.
 If you’d like to know more, text me: (323) 870.1750.

 Everything that can get in the way will get in the way.
 It’s like any other thing worth having.
 Writing challenges you entirely.
 That’s the beauty of it.
 The growth that occurs as a result of the literary process is therapy.
 A writer commits his or herself to their work.
-We scarifies our being and pour our soul onto pages with hope that the drips become puddles leading to oceans of inspiration.
-In order to empower people – you must give your power away.
+We scarify our being and pour our soul onto pages with the hope that the drips become puddles leading to oceans of inspiration.
+In order to empower people — you must give your power away.
 The more power you give, the more powerful you become.
 When a writer is moved, a reader is moved.
 Don’t be moved by fear, but move in spite of fear.
 I did.
 I was shaking at my first Ball State University booking.
 I was afraid when the computer my first book was on crashed and I had to start over.
 I was nervous when my first book didn’t sell as much as I thought it would.
-I almost lost it when I experienced an error making “Gentlewoman” available for sale on its release day.
+I almost lost it when I experienced an error making Gentlewoman available for sale on its release day.
 Fail to plan — plan to fail.